Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - Chest pain

-- Uneven chest movement when you breathe
+- Chest movement that is not even when you breathe

-- Rapid heartbeat
+- Fast heartbeat

 - A cough